-- Advice from review apps: It’s common sense in the smartphone age to search star ratings and most-reviewed restaurants on user-generated-content apps like Yelp and TripAdvisor.
+- Download essential apps: Before you get on the plane or hop in the car, make sure you've downloaded the Travelzoo app for dinner and drink deals on the go.
+In addition, use user-generated-content apps like Yelp and TripAdvisor to dig deeper for info.
 The real value in these is searching for more specific information: when’s the best time to get a table?
 What’s the one appetizer everyone raves about?
 Do they take reservations (for later in the trip)?
 Another must-download app for travelers is Foursquare, according to Antoinette Fadera, a Travelzoo producer in charge of our Featured Destinations.
 She says it goes beyond being a location-finding tool and offers really specific tips from the people who frequent these places most.
-Travelzoo Tip: Before you get on the plane or hop in the car, make sure you've downloaded the Travelzoo app for dinner and drink deals on the go, no matter where your travels take you.

 - Look for lines: If people are willing to wait to dine at a certain eatery, that says a lot.
 We’re not advocating wasting precious vacation time waiting long times to be seated for every meal, but once you find a spot that looks hot, do your research to find a better time to come back, or even better, see if they take a reservation.